-Ideally, that is something that we’d like to do as a whole family, but it takes money, though, so we need to start small.
-I totally think that my travel experience, and also having lived in another country, definitely shaped how I am now as a parent, and what I want my kids to experience.
+Ideally, that is something that we’d like to do as a whole family.
+But it takes money, though, so we need to start small.
+I totally think that my travel experience, and also having lived in another country, definitely shaped how I am now as a parent.
+And it also shapes what I want my kids to experience.

-Here in Seattle, the Olympic Sculpture Park has been one of our favorite places.
+Here in Seattle, the Olympic Sculpture Park has been one of our favorite places for local adventures.
 For a family of our size, we try and look for things that are budget friendly.
 The Olympic Sculpture Park is free.
 But aside from that, we really like the sculpture park because we’re exposing our kids to art.
 And since it’s outside, we’re giving them the opportunity to run around if they want to and not have to be quiet and still.
 So it kind of allows them to have a lot of freedom to explore.

-And then on the flip side, when we went to the Pierogi festival, there was a huge crowd, and we didn’t even get any pierogies because the line went all the way around the block.
+And then on the flip side, when we went to the Pierogi festival.
+There was a huge crowd, and we didn’t even get any pierogies because the line went all the way around the block.
 It was insane.
 But if we didn’t go, then we wouldn’t have known.
 It’s just about being flexible about the outcome of where you decide to go to, especially if it’s something new.
 But you don’t know unless you really try.

-Obviously, travel runs in our blood, and as moms, we both find ways to share our love of travel with our kids.
+Obviously, travel runs in our blood.
+As moms, we both find ways to share our love of travel with our kids.
 For Prasti, as it is for me, instilling the spirit of travel into our family activities is one of the most valuable gifts we can pass on to our kids.

 Do you like to take local adventures with your kids?
 Share your favorite local adventures in the comments.